LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 to exactly one, though later on new heroes may join the party.
-The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the long crawl scenario).
+The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the long crawl adventure).

 The game scenarios, as ordered by their number, lead the player along an optional story arc.
-The first two scenarios double as tutorials that offer rudimentary preparation for the main game, the long crawl.
+The first two adventures double as tutorials that offer rudimentary preparation for the main game, the long crawl.
 They gradually introduce exploration, stealth and melee combat, helping the player develop his repertoire of squad formations